vsomsouk/burger-logger/README.md

 # Devour a Burger!

 ## Description
 Using a MVC design pattern, MySQL, Node, Express, Handlebars and ORM will be used to create a burger logger.
-User will be able to add a burger and let sit in queue.
-When the user designs which burger they want to devour, they can click a button and have the burger devoured.
+User will be able to add a burger and let it sit in queue.
+When the user decides which burger they want to devour, they can click a button and have the burger devoured.

 ## Installation